Mansoor-at/Semi-supervised-surgical-tool-detection/README.md

 ## Citing semi-supervised tool detection
-If anyone wants to reproduce the code and encounters a problem, feel free to contact me at my email [a01753093@tec.mx]
+If anyone wants to reproduce the code and encounters a problem or wants to give a suggestion, feel free to contact me at my email [a01753093@tec.mx]